Indian Immigration Services Team

 Aside from Mumbai-appropriate attire, make sure you have the following items for your trip to Mumbai and the rest of India:

-• Travel insurance is a must-have in India.
+• India Travel insurance is a must-have in India.
 We utilize World Nomads; obtain a price and purchase yours here.

 • Travel adaptors - Type C and D plugs are used in India.
 To secure your gadgets, get a Multi-region adapter with surge protection.